WKNO-FM: History

-Next, the board set its sights on Tennessee's largest city without any public radio service, Jackson, and in 1990 started a repeater, WKNP.
+Next, the board set its sights on Tennessee's largest city without any public radio service, Jackson, and in December 1990 started a repeater, WJTR-FM.
+In April 1992, the station changed its call letters to WKNP.
 Finally, in 1993, WKNO-FM solidified its coverage of West Tennessee with a repeater serving northwestern Tennessee and southeastern Missouri, WKNQ.
 Situated in the town of Dyersburg, that station broadcast at 90.7 MHz.

 For a few years, the stations broadcast identical programs, except for daytime coverage of Memphis city council meetings, which were heard only on the mother station.
 In some portions of the listening area, particularly that of WKNA-FM, competing stations such as Mississippi Public Broadcasting duplicated some network offerings as well.
 As early as 1992, the Senatobia station began to air some differentiated programming from WKNO.

 Eventually, however, with the great expansion of public radio news and talk programming in the late 1990s, MSPCF decided to take advantage of it by splitting the network into two.
 With that, the Memphis and Jackson stations began to program classical music during the middle of the day and at night, news and information during rush hour, and weekly feature programs on the weekends, continuing WKNO's historic practices.
 Meanwhile, the Dyersburg and Senatobia frequencies carried news, talk, and information shows from various public radio packagers and the BBC instead.
 On occasion, the four stations aired the same programming.